hoobie4792/on-trak-app/README.md

 ## Prerequisites
 The install steps require the following on your system
-* Github
-* Ruby 2.6.1
+* Rails
-* faker gem
+* Postgresql

 ## Install Intructions

-  1. Clone git@github.com:hoobie4792/on-trak-app.git to you local machine.
+  1. Clone this repository to you local machine.
   2. Once cloned, navigate to the base folder of this repositry.
   3. Run $ bundle install in the terminal to install required gems.
+  4. Run $ rails db:setup to set up the database.
-  4. Run $ rails s to start application.
+  5. Run $ rails s to start application.
-  5. You can now run the app on localhost:3000
+  6. You can now run the app on localhost:3000

 ## Application Structure and Rules